 There is a time for everything, and a season for every activity under the heavens

 This is a continuing series about ways in which we can become more joyful.
 If you missed previous posts or find that you’re still too crabby, go back to the beginning of 14 Ways to Be More Joyful.
-I believe that the best thing that we can do to be more joyful women is to…
+Sticks and stones may break my bones, but words will never hurt me.
+I remember being five…

 Thank you!
 I really needed this today.
 My daughter’s been cutting down her naps, and I’ve been struggling, as there are things I was used to doing during her nap time that I wasn’t able to get done anymore.